systemkern/contribution-guidelines/CONTRIBUTE.md

 You can find general settings in the `.editorconfig` file as well as IntelliJ specific settings in the file `.editorconfig-idea.xml`.
 Example screenshots can be found at the [bottom](#screenshots) of this document.

-### Tests
+### Test Code
-**Naming**
-When writing tests in koltin we like to make use of the fact, that Kotlin allows Unicode function names.
+**Naming:** When writing tests in koltin we like to make use of the fact, that Kotlin allows Unicode function names.
 This means please name your tests in the following pattern.
 * ```@Test fun `Can do Stuff when Condition is given`() {…}```
 * ```@Test fun `Cannot do Stuff when condition is missing`() {…}```
 * ```@Test fun `Throw Exception when something unexpected happens`() {…}```

-**Annotations**
-The `@Test` annotation should be placed right in front if the `fun` keyword.
+**Annotations:** The `@Test` annotation should be placed right in front if the `fun` keyword.
 Any other annotations should be placed in the line(s) above of the function declaration

 Testing & Documentation
 -------
-Write unit and Integration Tests for your code

-Run the tests!
-Write new ones and adapt them as needed.
+Ideally you follow the 3 Laws of TDD as laid out by Robert Martin which are:
+1. You are not allowed to write any production code unless it is to make a failing unit test pass.
+2. You are not allowed to write any more of a unit test than is sufficient to fail;
+and compile failures are failures.
+3. You are not allowed to write a ny more production code than is sufficient to pass the one failing unit test.
+See Robert Martin's full talk on (youtube)[https://www.youtube.com/watch?v=qkblc5WRn-U]

 Add or change the documentation where necessary.
 * Add or change the API documentation
 * Add or change the project's readme